Making Branch Banking Safer and Smarter for Customers

 Fig: Pictures of on-the-job training during pilot testing

-Low-fidelity prototypes were tested with the stakeholders weekly to get feedback on the functionality, content, and interactivity of the product.
+Low-fidelity prototypes were tested with the stakeholders weekly for feedback on functionality, content, and interactivity

 Fig: Pictures of usability testing with staff and customers